markolly/packer-ubuntu1804/README.md

   - [Vagrant](http://vagrantup.com/) (Tested on v2.1.5)
   - [VirtualBox](https://www.virtualbox.org/) (Tested on v5.2.20)

-## Ruby
-Puppet 3 is currently being used which requires ruby-2.1.10 or lower for it to function correctly

 ## Make
 To "make" life simpler there is a Makefile with some bundled commands.
 More information about the commands can be found out by running "make help".
 ```